KygoSkyrus/skychat/NOTES.md

+### Possible edge cases for group;
+- check if you can add a blocked connection to a group,, if yes than you have to unblock the person,,,either show that blocked person in the searched list with a text that ythis person cant be added bcz its blocked.. i like this way better as compared to throw a popup to unblock the person right there,,,,implement whatever is easy
+-

 # Defects
 - when connection who is deleted texts again than he is not shown in req listb dynamicaaly,, i dont think req list is working in real time [solution: either we have snapshot for every conecction and request (have to get all the ids by connection and put it in a snapshot query), so that whenever a msg is there from any of the user, than the i will get notified,,,also this can be helpful to show msg on the chatlist window,, to show latest msg]
 - hide the author name if its private chat,,,only show when its group